Eigenvalues and dynamical degrees of self-maps on abelian varieties: Proof of Theorem

-\begin{remark} \begin{enumerate}[(1)] \item Our construction of $P_\alpha^{\Albert}(t)$ is canonical in characteristic zero, but unfortunately, not canonical in positive characteristic once the endomorphism $\bQ$-algebra of Type~III$(e)$ occurs, in which case our \cref{eg:TypeIII} of supersingular elliptic curves reveals that the canonical construction of the Albert polynomial seems not likely to exist.
+\begin{remark} \begin{enumerate}[(1)] \item Our construction of an Albert polynomial $P_\alpha^{\Albert}(t)$ is canonical in characteristic zero, but unfortunately, not canonical in positive characteristic once the endomorphism $\bQ$-algebra of Type~III$(e)$ occurs, in which case our \cref{eg:TypeIII} of supersingular elliptic curves reveals that the canonical construction of an Albert polynomial seems not likely to exist.
 This seems to be a big difference between characteristic zero and prime characteristic.
 We also hope that there exists an intrinsic and classification-free construction.
 Nevertheless, it turns out that for a symmetric endomorphism $\alpha$, its Albert polynomial is unique (see \cref{lemma:unique}).

-\item It could happen that $P_\alpha(t)$ has no multiple root at all.
-Indeed, let $X$ be an abelian variety defined over a finite field $\bF_q$, and $F$ the Frobenius morphism of $X$ relative to $\bF_q$.
-Then according to \cite[\S3, Theorem~2]{Tate66}, $P_F(t)$ has no multiple root if and only if $\End^0(X) = \bQ[F]$ is commutative.
-For instance, we can choose $X$ as a simple CM abelian variety of Type IV$(g, 1)$, i.e., $\End^0(X)$ is a CM-field of degree $2g$ over $\bQ$. \end{enumerate} \end{remark}
+\item It could happen that $P_\alpha(t)$ has no multiple roots at all.
+Indeed, let $X$ be an abelian variety of dimension $g$ over a finite field $\bF_q$, and $\Frob$ the Frobenius endomorphism of $X$ relative to $\bF_q$.
+Then according to \cite[\S3, Theorem~2]{Tate66}, the characteristic polynomial $P_{\,\Frob}(t)$ of $\Frob$ has no multiple root if and only if $\End^0(X) = \bQ[\Frob]$ is commutative.
+For instance, we can choose $X$ as a simple CM abelian variety of Type IV$(g, 1)$, i.e., $\End^0(X)$ is a CM-field of degree $2g$ over $\bQ$.
+See also \cite[Remark~5.2]{Oort88} for a discussion on the realization. \end{enumerate} \end{remark}

 The example below indicates that in positive characteristic the canonical construction of an Albert polynomial does not seem likely to exist in \cref{case-III}.
 Note that by \cite[Proposition~4.2]{Oort88}, if a simple abelian variety $A$ of dimension $g$ is of Type III$(g)$, it must be a supersingular elliptic curve, i.e., $g = 1$.
-See also \cite[\S22, pp.~214--217]{Mumford} for a discussion about elliptic curves in positive characteristic.
+See also \cite[\S22, pp.~214--218]{Mumford} for a discussion about elliptic curves in positive characteristic.